As adults we are able to view Rome’s ruins and spectacles in their historical context, and impose our own knowledge on what we see.

 The great news is that Rome is a seriously child-friendly city.
-The people of the city absolutely love kids and really go out of their way to help out.
+The people of the city – no matter what age – absolutely love and tolerate kids and really go out of their way to help out.

 Play Assassin’s Creed: Brotherhood.

-This is Renaissance Rome brought to life, again in a violent context, but on arrival your kid will be delighted to recognize familar sights such as Castel Sant’Angelo and the Pantheon.
+This is Renaissance Rome brought to life, albeit in a violent context (but then so was Renaissance Rome), but on arrival your kid will be delighted to recognize familar sights such as Castel Sant’Angelo and the Pantheon.

 Rome tour for children